 Art & Design

-The Art department is well equipped with five studios for drawing, painting, printing, sculpture, digital design, textiles and ceramics.
-Pupils work with a range of media and processes including screen and lino printing; acrylic, water colour and oil painting; plaster and wire; oil and chalk pastel.
+The Art and Design department is well equipped with four studios for drawing, painting, printing, sculpture, digital design, textiles and ceramics as well a dedicated Sixth Form studio and Art and Design library.
+Pupils work with a range of media and processes including screen and lino printing; acrylic, water colour and oil painting; plaster and wire; Adobe Photoshop and Illustrator.
+A diverse range of artists and designers are studied throughout the key stages, in response to which, pupils learn to successfully develop, record, refine and realise their own ideas.

 Art & Design is a curriculum subject for all pupils in Years 7 & 8 within which, a broad and exciting programme of study is undertaken.
 In Year 7 we engage students in the Formal Elements of Art & Design from the outset, whilst working creatively with a variety of different media, materials and techniques.
 Critical and analytical contextual studies are fully incorporated into the course, encouraging the students to make relevant links to the works of traditional and contemporary artists or designers.
 They explore key genres and movements such as the Renaissance, Abstract Art and Surrealism.
 By Year 8 students have developed their confidence and ability to demonstrate a more personal response to a theme.
 Their projects include “Graphic Communication”, “Architecture” and “Craft and Culture”.